arner/bunqr/README.md

 ## Using the SDK

-Take a look at `example/main.go` for the example code.
+Take a look at the [example](https://github.com/arner/bunqr/blob/main/example/main.go) for the example code.
 This code is not suitable for production as it is, but it gives a good idea of what you need to implement.
 You can use it with an API key or OAuth2 (recommended).

 ## Fixing the API